Naralux/dotfiles/README.md

 # Dotfiles

-This repository contains the dotfiles for my preferred setup.
-The `.zshrc` file bootstraps the environment I prefer to work in.
-It does this by utilising Zinit as the package manager for some essential tools.
-GNU Stow is used to manage the symlinks from this repository into the system's filesystem.
+This repository contains the dotfiles for my preferred setup split into several GNU Stow packages for individual (de-)activation.
+GNU Stow is used to manage the symlinks from this repository into the target's filesystem.

 ## Installation